ArijZouaoui/Gender_Classification_CNN/README.md

-#gender-detection-face-CNN
+# Gender-detection-face-CNN

-In this project, I used a convolutional neural network to classify faces based on the gender
+### In this project, I used a convolutional neural network to classify faces based on the gender
 ---
-##Dataset
+# Dataset

 available on Kaggle
 [Link](https://www.kaggle.com/gmlmrinalini/genderdetectionface)